 Re-Entry into the Certification Process

-A physician who has not obtained final certification at the end of six years of board eligibility may petition the AOBD for re-entry into the certification process.
+A physician who has not obtained final certification at the end of six years of board eligibility may petition the AOBD for first re-entry into the certification process as outlined in the BOS Handbook (Article VI, Section 3).
+If unsuccessful in the first re-entry process a physician may petition the AOBD for the final pathway into the certification process.
 The petition must include:

 - Conformity to the AOA Code of Ethics.